TIPSnASK/fnf-free-download/README.md

 the port's being made on a dev build so some stuff probably wont work yet until the engine releases an update publicly. hopefully if everything goes right though, it'll work fine on public builds

-im probably not gonna try to make it look pixel perfect considering how hard it is to make one game look like another, but i at least want it to be playable

-lotta shitty (and rushed) code by the way. there's a lot for me to do

 # **Links**
 [FNF Free Download](https://gamejolt.com/games/fridaynightfunkin/705302)